-Bundled payments are a recently developed, alternative method for funding healthcare services.
+Bundled payments are a recently-developed, alternative method for funding healthcare services.
 Bundled payments are a funding method in which a single funding amount is used to fund the total amount of care related to a condition or medical event for a fixed time period.
-A bundle of care encompasses all aspects of a patient’s care across providers and settings, over a fixed period of time, including pre-acute, acute and post-acute care that spans healthcare settings and providers.
+A bundle of care encompasses all aspects of a patient’s care across multiple providers and settings, over a fixed period of time, including pre-acute, acute, and post-acute care spanning healthcare settings and providers.

 Bundled payments are not a funding method that is currently suitable for all conditions.
 Bundled payments are best suited for conditions or procedures which have clear clinical pathways.
-Bundled payments are less suitable for complex cases that have a variety of possible clinical pathways (and costs) as well as procedures with low volumes, or few providers of care (Struijs & Baan, 2011).
-As with many funding policies, accurate, timely and linkable data must be available across all healthcare settings to properly establish a proper bundled payment amount.
+Bundled payments are less suitable for complex cases that have a variety of possible clinical pathways and costs as well as procedures with low volumes, or few providers of care (Struijs & Baan, 2011).
+As with many funding policies, accurate, timely, and linkable data must be available across all healthcare settings to properly establish a proper bundled payment amount.

 - PROMETHEUS payment model covering conditions such as diabetes, hypertension, asthma, and surgical procedures such as hip and knee replacements (Hussey, Ridgely, & Rosenthal, 2011)

 - Bundled Payments for Care Improvement (BPCI) Initiative which includes 48 different conditions